legallyrobert/dotfiles/README.md

 In this respository my few and sparse configs lie.

-The below screenshot shows most of my day-to-day workflow.
+The below screenshot showcases most of my daily workflow.
 The programs are:

 * [qutebrowser](https://qutebrowser.org/)
 * [vim](https://www.vim.org/) / [skim](https://skim-app.sourceforge.io/) (although I am always looking for a better pdf viewer – one without a title bar!)